lighttransport/nanozlib/README.md

 nanozib provides very limited zlib decoding and encoding functionalities. nanozib is good to embed zlib support to your C/C++ application.

+No C++ exception, no C assert, fuzz tested.

 ## Requirements

 * C99, C++11 or later

+## Security

+* No fuzz issues found at the moment
+  * Which means no seg fault for corrupted/malcious zlib data

 ## Advantages and disadvantages

 * Advantage(s)